Landing craft: Origins

 In February 1915, orders were placed for the design of purpose built landing craft.
 A design was created in four days resulting in an order for 200 'X' Lighters (or X-lighters) with a spoon-shaped bow to take shelving beaches and a drop down frontal ramp.

-The first use took place after they had been towed to the Aegean and performed successfully in the 6 August landing at Suvla Bay of IX Corps, commanded by Commander Edward Unwin.
+The first use took place after they had been towed to the Aegean and performed successfully in the 6 August landing at Suvla Bay of IX Corps.

-'X' Lighters, known to the soldiers as 'Beetles', carried about 500 men, displaced 200 tons (or 160 tons according to some sources) and were based on London barges being 105.5 ft long, 21 ft wide, and 7.5 ft deep.
+'X' Lighters, known to the soldiers as 'Black Beetles', carried about 500 men, displaced 200 tons (or 160 tons according to some sources) and were based on London barges being 105.5 ft long, 21 ft wide, and 7.5 ft deep.
 The engines mainly ran on heavy oil and ran at a maximal speed of approximately 8 kn.
 The boats had bulletproof sides and a ramp at the bow for disembarkation.

 Spain purchased 26–28 X-lighters.
 During the Rif War, they were used in the 1925 Alhucemas landing, arguably the first major amphibious landing in which tanks were disembarked in large numbers.